Ontario and Canada Legal Rights Explained

 (f) Avoiding Fraud Charges

 That said, in the real world of being 'on welfare' there is a clear tension between the legal entitlements of administrators to eligibility information, the applicant/recipient's "rights of privacy" and the risk of administrative disentitlement and fraud prosecution.
-Not all applicant/recipients may want to assert the strict privacy rights at the cost of constant battle with their local welfare administrator.
+Not all applicant/recipients may want to assert their strict privacy rights at the cost of constant battle with their local welfare administrator.
 For those applicant/recipients the safest approach is what can be characterized as chronic "over-compliance".

-Basically: report everything - IN WRITING - and let the administrator decide its treatment.
+Basically: report everything - in writing - and let the administrator decide it's treatment.

-Report all income and assets as soon as they are expected and AGAIN when received.
+Report all income and assets as soon as they are expected and again when received.
 Let the welfare administrator determine how they are going to treat the money (ie. as chargeable in whole, part or not at all) before it is spent.
 This rule extends by analogy beyond financial disclosure to all areas of information disclosure: possible spousal relationships, income and assets of all members of the benefit unit (including children), employment-seeking efforts, etc.

 Report first, fight later on appeal if necessary.

-DO NOT presume to know the correct legal result of an issue and therefore refrain from disclosing it to welfare.
+Do not presume to know the correct legal result of an issue and therefore refrain from disclosing it to welfare.
 If the claimant disagrees with a determination then that should be appealed (see Ch.10 "Appeals and Other Remedies") to the Social Benefits Tribunal.

-These practices will go a long way to protecting claimants from fraud allegations, and if done consistently then welfare fraud charges would drop dramatically.
+These practices will go a long way to protecting claimants from fraud allegations, and if done consistently, then welfare fraud charges would drop dramatically.

 Chapter Continues here ...